-4 ingredient sticky soy sauce chicken is utterly delicious, ridiculously quick and easy to make, and absolutely perfect when you want a tasty meal in minutes with minimum fuss.
+This 4 ingredient sticky soy sauce chicken is utterly delicious.
+Ridiculously quick and easy to make, it is perfect when you want a tasty meal in minutes with minimum fuss.

-This sticky soy chicken can be served in so many ways: tossed into a leafy salad, adding delicious savoury/umami flavours from the soy sauce; is one of our favourite ways of serving it, making a perfect light lunch or supper.
-Or add a few carbs with some rice: we’re big fans of our microwave rice steamer, which gives us perfectly cooked rice every time in about a quarter of an hour.
+There are so many ways to enjoy this sticky soy chicken.
+For the fastest, simplest version, eat it tossed into a leafy salad, the fresh leaves contrasting the delicious savoury/umami flavours from the soy sauce.
+We think this makes a perfect light lunch or supper.
+For a more substantial dinner, just add rice and some steamed greens.
+We’re big fans of our microwave rice steamer, which gives us perfectly cooked rice every time in about a quarter of an hour.

 Soy sauce is so useful in so many recipes that we always make sure we have a bottle or two in the cupboard.
-Found across Asian cuisines, there are actually a myriad of different types available, with each country having their favourite.
+Found across Asian cuisines, there is actually a myriad of different types available.
+Each country has its favourite.

 8 facts about soy sauce